 Our blogger program creates accounts based on email address, so each new email address needs to have a new account created with it.
 If you have a new email address, please re-enter your information in the sign-up form and send us a note through our contact form with your old email address so we can delete the outdated account.

 I haven’t received my book yet.
 Did it get lost in the mail?

-Books are usually mailed out within two to three weeks of your receiving the email confirming that you’ll receive a review copy.
+Books are usually mailed out within two to three weeks.
 Unfortunately, we cannot be responsible for books that are lost or damaged in the mail.
 We are also unable to resend books to reviewers should their address have been incorrect at the time of the mailing.

 I was sent a NetGalley widget, but I can’t download it to my particular device, or I am having another technical problem.
 What should I do?
 If something has gone wrong with the NetGalley widget, it is almost always a problem with your account or device, and not something we have the ability to fix or address from our end.
 NetGalley has a great troubleshooting resource that will walk you through most of the problems you will encounter.
 You can search for an answer to your particular question there.
 If that doesn’t help, please contact NetGalley.

 Can I request more than one book to review?

 Yes, you may request more than one book per email.
 However if you are consistently requesting books and not posting reviews you will be dropped from the program.

 How often can I request books?
 Emails offering books will be sent on a rolling basis as books release and become available.
 You may receive as many as one email per week, or as few as one email every four weeks.

 When and where should I post my review?